SurniaUlula/wpsso-plm/readme.txt

 The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
 If your site includes posts / pages about specific places, then you may want the Premium version to select specific places for your post / page content.
 You may also want to activate the WPSSO Schema JSON-LD Markup add-on to express place information as Schema Place markup in JSON-LD format.

-* Includes a Schema Place tab in the Document SSO metabox to select an existing place or customize place information for the content.
+* Includes a Schema Place tab in the Document SSO metabox to select an existing place, or customize place information, for post / page content about specific places and locations.

 <h3>WPSSO Core Plugin Required</h3>